OmerAlfiel/Testing-Plan/README.md

 This guide explains exactly what you need to do over the next 14 days.

-**Important**: You need to submit feedback exactly 3 times - on Day 1, Day 6, and Day 11.
+**Important**: You need to submit feedback exactly 2 times - on Day 1 and Day 6.

 ---